bazelbuild/bazel/site/docs/backward-compatibility.md

 ---
 layout: documentation
-title: Backward Compatibility
+title: Backward compatibility
 ---

-# Backward Compatibility
+# Backward compatibility

 Bazel is evolving, and we will make changes to Bazel that at times will be incompatible and require some changes from Bazel users.